contao-community-alliance/composer-client/README.md

 php composer.phar install
 ```

-##### Install the vendors (with backend client)
+##### Install the vendors (with back end client)

-Click on "updated packages" and just wait until composer finished installation.
+Click on "updated packages" and just wait until Composer finished installation.

 ### Requirements
-* php 5.3.4 or higher
+* PHP 5.3.4 or higher
-* contao 2.11.* or contao 3.1.* or higher
+* Contao 2.11.* or Contao 3.1.* or higher

 Attribution
 -----------